wcstrickland/RockPaperScissors/README.md

 # RockPaperScissors

 A simple graphical game of Rock Paper Scissors.
-This itteration is created in JavaScript.
+This iteration is created in JavaScript.
 The Project includes:
 - Bootstrap
 - Flexbox